 “Grandmother?”
 Elanore reached out with her free hand to steady the chair which was on the verge of tipping over.
 As the elder woman’s laughs turned to coughing, Elanore’s face turned even more troubled.

 Her grandmother folded her hands in her lap.
-“Yes, I know.”
+“Yes, I know how Evelyn thinks.”

 “Even if there is no one to replace you at your post,” Elanore warned.
 “She’s worried about something in particular with respect to this area.
 She received messages from her old friends warning that there are threads of change being woven within this region.”

-Mrs. Winchester narrowed her eyes at the allusion regarding the messages and Evelyn’s old friends.
+Mrs. Winchester narrowed her eyes at the allusion regarding the messages and her daughter’s old friends.
 Evelyn had given up her hood a long time ago, but it did not mean that she still did not actively seek out or exchange information with others like her.

 “What exactly are in those messages, Elanore?”